Cost of divorce in Massachusetts

 Collaborative or Adversarial

-The primary differences in costs is whether the divorce is collaborative or adversarial.
+The primary differences in cost is whether the divorce is collaborative or adversarial.
 You really need to come to agreements and avoid arguing.
 The reason why divorce becomes expensive is when parties cannot reach an agreement.
 This is when decisions need to be negotiated by the attorneys and judge costing you substantial monies.
 The important thing to remember here is to always choose your attorney and mediator carefully.
 You want someone with extensive experience and someone that can create a mutual agreement in the most difficult of situations.

 To view our article on the top 10 ways to save money in a divorce, click here.